Vadapalani metro station

-Vadapalani Metro station is a Metro railway station on the Line 2 of the Chennai Metro, which is currently under operation.
-The station is among the elevated stations along corridor II of the Chennai Metro, Chennai Central–St. Thomas Mount stretch.
-The station serves the neighbourhoods of Vadapalani and Kodambakkam.

-Vadapalani station is one of the major stations on the Koyambedu-Alandur stretch and became operational by early 2015.
+Vadapalani is an elevated metro station on the South-East Corridor of the Green Line of Chennai Metro in Chennai, India.
+This station serves the neighbourhoods of Vadapalani and Kodambakkam and is one of the major stations on the Koyambedu-Alandur stretch and became operational by early 2015.

 Construction history

 The station was constructed by Consolidated Constructed Consortium (CCCL).
 The consolidated cost of the station along with the stations of Koyambedu, Arumbakkam, CMBT, and Ashok Nagar was ₹ 1,395.4 million.

 The station

 The station is an elevated station at the junction of Jawaharlal Nehru Road and Arcot Road.
 At 16 metres above the street level, the station is the highest elevated station of the Chennai Metro.

 According to CMRL, the station was projected to have at least 12,000 people passing through.